jdi-docs/jdi-light/source/includes/_tutorial.md

 );
 ```
 **JDI Light** (22 lines of code)<br/>
-To create Test Data in JDI Light, we can use DataClass.
-It allows us to create different test data, compare, print it and at the same time preserve its clearness.<br/>
+To create Test Data in JDI Light, we can use `DataClass`.
+It allows us to create different test data, compare data entities, print their meaningful representations and at the same preserve code clearness.<br/>
-No constructors, no method overriding and with all functions in place with **DataClass**.<br/>
+No constructors, no method overriding and with all functions in place thanks to `DataClass`.<br/>
 <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-reduce-code/blob/master/src/main/java/jdisite/entities/User.java" target="_blank">User data</a><br/>
 <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-reduce-code/blob/master/src/main/java/jdisite/entities/ContactInfo.java" target="_blank">ContactInfo data</a><br/>
 <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-reduce-code/blob/master/src/test/java/com/jdi/test/data/DefaultDataProvider.java" target="_blank">Test Data</a><br/>